-Among the 15 speakers in five conference sessions, which covered designing solutions for health, safety, and well-being, Ambient Assisted Living, mental health in buildings, material design for human well-being, and regenerative sustainability and timber buildings, there were several InnoRenew CoE researchers.
+Among the 15 speakers in five conference sessions, which covered designing solutions for health, safety, well-being, Ambient Assisted Living, mental health in buildings, material design for human well-being and regenerative sustainability of timber buildings, were several researchers from the InnoRenew CoE.

-Dr Anna Sandak, InnoRenew CoE research group leader in wood modification, discussed perceptions of materials:
+Dr Anna Sandak, the InnoRenew CoE research group leader in wood modification, discussed perceptions of materials: